HomeSpecialties › Dermatology

 How competitive is it?

-Dermatology is consistently one of the hardest specialties to enter, driven less by exam attrition than by sheer scarcity of training places.
-The Australasian College of Dermatologists' workforce snapshot recorded about 686 Fellows and 136 trainees across Australia at December 2024, with roughly 114 accredited training positions in total across the four-year program (a standing number, not an annual intake).
-On the AMC's published historical figures, the program filled in the order of 15–25 new training places a year between 2010 and 2016; no national applicant-to-place ratio is published, so the precise odds aren't known — but the small number of places, set against strong demand, makes entry very competitive.
-As a labelled state example, Western Australia's prevocational service reports that only around a quarter of applicants succeed on their first application there.
-The workforce is also heavily metropolitan: more than 90% of dermatologists work in major cities and fewer than 40 work in rural Australia.
-The practical effect is a long pre-selection build-up — successful applicants commonly have several years of dermatology-relevant experience and increasingly a higher research degree before they're taken on.
+The ACD workforce snapshot recorded about 661 Fellows and 129 trainees at December 2024, with roughly 114.5 accredited training positions across the four-year program (a standing number, not an annual intake).
+On the AMC's historical figures the program filled in the order of 15–25 new places a year between 2010 and 2016.
+No national applicant-to-place ratio is published, so the precise odds aren't known; as a labelled state example, Western Australia's prevocational service reports only around a quarter of applicants succeed on their first application there.
+Scarcity, not exam attrition, drives the difficulty — successful applicants commonly have several years of dermatology experience and increasingly a higher research degree before selection.

-Unaccredited time: In practice, usually — there's no formal research or service-registrar requirement, but the workforce is tiny and places are few, so most successful applicants spend several post-internship years (commonly including a higher research degree) building a CV before selection.
+Unaccredited time: In practice, usually — no formal research or service-registrar requirement, but with so few places most successful applicants spend several post-internship years (commonly including a higher research degree) building a CV before selection.

 Sources: ACD — Australian Dermatologist Workforce Snapshot (Dec 2024), AMC — Australasian College of Dermatologists accreditation reports (training places), PMCWA — dermatology careers (WA first-application figure).